-We are a medical device company with a limited history of operations, no history of sales in the United States and a limited history of sales in countries outside of the United States, and we cannot assure you that we will ever generate substantial revenue or be profitable.
+We are a medical device company with a limited history of operations and a limited history of sales in the United States and in countries outside of the United States, and we cannot assure you that we will ever generate substantial revenue or be profitable.

 We are a medical device company with a limited operating history upon which you can evaluate our business.
 We received FDA approval to sell our product in the United States on January 14, 2015.
 We have also completed the regulatory process required to sell our product in Australia, the European Economic Area and other countries that recognize the European CE Mark, but did not recognize any revenue from commercial sales of our product in 2014 or 2013.
-We completed the first commercial sale of our product outside of the United States in 2012, and expect to have a commercial sale within the United States in 2015.
+We completed the first commercial sale of our product outside of the United States in 2012.
+We recently commenced commercial operations in the United States, and made our first commercial sales in the United States in the second quarter of 2015.
 We have been engaged in research and development and clinical trials since our inception in 2002 and have invested substantially all of our time and resources in developing our VBLOC therapy, which we intend to commercialize initially in the form of our Maestro Rechargeable System.
 The success of our business will depend on our ability to establish a sales force, make sales and control costs, as well as our ability to obtain additional regulatory approvals needed to market new versions of our Maestro Rechargeable System and any other products we may develop in the future, all of which we may be unable to do.
 If we are unable to successfully market our Maestro Rechargeable System for its indicated use, we may never generate revenue or be profitable and we may have to cease operations.
 Our lack of a significant operating history also limits your ability to make a comparative evaluation of us, our products and our prospects.